 It turns out, there are many environmental organizations out there that are perfectly willing to recognize, award, and endorse companies that are making strides with their sustainability efforts.
 When it comes to your sustainability efforts, you might just be able to tap into these resources and get referrals or endorsements from eco-friendly organizations.
 A good example of this is when Toyota’s Prius was recognized by the National Wildlife Federation, the United Nations, and the Sierra Club.
 The key is to have a marketing plan to get these referrals and endorsements.

-Fortunately, you can create a referral marketing plan that will not only get the name of your business out there but will let people know they can trust your sustainable efforts.
+Fortunately, you can create the best referral marketing campaign that will not only get the name of your business out there but will let people know they can trust your sustainable efforts.
 After all, if a credible environmental organization trusts your company and products, then why wouldn’t consumers and investors?
 With this in mind, there are few ways you can ensure your company and its products are supported by eco-friendly organizations:

 Cause marketing – Support a cause.
 If a portion of the sale of one of your products is donated to a worthy cause, that organization will publicly recognize your company and you can include those contributions in your marketing materials.
 A great example is when Proctor & Gamble donated $1 from the sale of each bottle of Dawn dish detergent to the International Bird Rescue Research Center and the Marine Mammal Center.
 You can easily find a non-profit organization related to one of your products and commit a portion of your sales to support the organization as a whole or one of its programs.
 In return, the organization will endorse your company and product.